LethalCompanyModding/Thunderstore/Thunderstore-Upload-Howto.md

 Example use:

-In order to include [Enhancer](https://thunderstore.io/c/lethal-company/p/Mom_Llama/Lethal_Company_Enhancer/) as a dependency to your mod (Don't do this, nothing depends on Enhancer, this is an example only), first go to its Thunderstore page and look at this line: `Dependency string: Mom_Llama-Lethal_Company_Enhancer-0.1.12` that is Enhancer's dependency string, IE what you put in the dependecy field.
+In order to include [Enhancer](https://thunderstore.io/c/lethal-company/p/Mom_Llama/Lethal_Company_Enhancer/) as a dependency to your mod (Don't do this, nothing depends on Enhancer, this is an example only), first go to its Thunderstore page and look at this line: `Dependency string: Mom_Llama-Lethal_Company_Enhancer-0.1.12` that is Enhancer's dependency string, IE what you put in the dependency field.
 So our mod's dependencies field would look like this:

 ```json
 "dependencies": [